China’s hidden century

 Examining the resilience and innovation of 19th-century China

-Exhibition Design, Graphic Design, Selected
+Exhibition Design, Graphic Design

 ‘China’s hidden century’ focuses on the tumultuous period between 1796 and 1912, which led to the end of over 2,000 years of Qing dynastic rule and paved the way for the modern Chinese republic.
 This temporary exhibition for the British Museum reveals a period of turmoil, but also of great innovation and creativity, driven by political, cultural and technological change.
 In the shadow of these events lie the stories of remarkable individuals – at court, in the military, in booming cosmopolitan cities and on the global stage – through which the period is brought to life.